fernando2dias/fernando2dias/README.md

 <h3 align="center">A passionate frontend developer from Brazil</h3>

 - 🔭 I’m currently working at [Flextronics Institute of Technology](https://fit-tecnologia.org.br/)
 - :heart: The moment I'm focusing more in C# and Angular.
-But I like others technolies also.
+But I like others technologies also.
 - 💬 Ask me about **UX Design, Front-End and games!**